International Criminal Law Firm

 The defense attorneys at Oberheiden, P.C. give our clients the best chance of success through our dedicated work ethic and aggressive defense strategies designed to lessen the impact of the investigative process and achieve the best results for our clients.

-In addition to the decades of experience in federal criminal law that our defense attorneys offer, Oberheiden, P.C. is also proud to provide its clients international criminal defense on matters that transcend national borders and encompass multiple countries’ laws and jurisdictions.
+In addition to the notable experience in federal criminal law that our defense attorneys offer, Oberheiden, P.C. is also proud to provide its clients with international criminal defense on matters that transcend national borders and encompass multiple countries’ laws and jurisdictions.

 Call us today at 888-680-1745 or contact our office for a free consultation to advise you on how to proceed regarding international criminal law cases, procedures, and rules.